-In consonance with the national goals each Allied Health Science Institution should evolve institutional goals to define the kind of trained manpower (or professional) they intend to produce.
-The undergraduate student coming out of a Allied Health Science Institute should: Be competent therapeutic techniques of common health problems of the individual and the community, associated with or concerned with physiotherapy commensurate with his/her position as a member of the health team at the Primary, Secondary or tertiary level, using his/her clinical/technical skills based on history, physical examination and relevant investigation techniques and as per the advise of the attending physician.
+In consonance with the national goals each Allied Health Science Institution should evolve institutional goals define the kind of trained manpower (or professional) they intend to produce.
+The undergraduate students coming out of an Allied Health Science institute should:

+Be competent in therapeutic techniques of common health problems of the individual and the community, associated with or concerned with Physiotherapy commensurate with his/her position as a member of the health team at the primary, secondary or tertiary levels using his her clinical /technical skills based on history, physical examination and relevant investigation techniques and as per the advice of the attending physician.

-Be competent to practice preventive, promotive, curative and rehabilitative medicine in respect to the all the applicable and encountered health problems with occupational Therapy and Physiotherapy;
+Be competent to practice preventive, promotive, curative and rehabilitative medicine in respect to the all the applicable and encountered health problems with Occupational Therapy and Physiotherapy;

-To help to appreciate rationale for different therapeutic modalities pertaining to the subjects of physiotherapy.
+To help to appreciate rationale for different therapeutic modalities pertaining to the subjects of Physiotherapy.

-To be able to appreciate the socio-psychological, cultural economic and environmental factors affecting health and develop human attitude towards the patients in discharging one's professional responsibilities (Occupational Therapy and Physiotherapy);
+To be able to appreciate the socio-psychological, cultural, economic and environmental factors affecting health and develop human attitude towards the patients in discharging one's professional responsibilities (Occupational Therapy and Physiotherapy;)

-Possess the attitude for continued self-learning and to seek further expertise or to pursue research in any chosen area of Occupational therapy and Physiotherapy.
+Possess the attitude for continued self-learning and to seek further expertise or to pursue research in any chosen area of Occupational Therapy and Physiotherapy;

-Acquire basic management skills in the area of human resources, materials and resources management related to health care delivery.
+Acquire basic management skills in the area of human resources, materials and resource management related to health care delivery;